couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

     "field": "city",
     "boost": 1.0
   },
-  "//": "The `knn` field is new and contains the vector search(es).", "knn": [
+  "//": "The `knn` field is new and contains the vector search(es).
+In this example two queries are being sent.", "knn": [
     {
       "//": "The `vector`, `field` and `k` fields are all mandatory.
 In practice the `vector` field is very long.",